calebnance/jekyll_blog-calebnance/_posts/jquery/2011-05-31-using-the-nth-child-selector-in-jquery.markdown

 ---
 This is a very useful function and can be used with a lot of things.
 I have recently used it with an image gallery I was doing.

 I wanted to put some special effects on the first image of a gallery (making it fade in as soon as the page loaded).
 So you can use it for those kinds of things (images) or just simple text edits or additions.
-The possibilities are endless with jQuery, half the battle is just knowing what is out there..
+The possibilities are endless with jQuery, half the battle is just knowing what is out there...

 I explain it with an example of a very simple way of using it.